Senior Managing Director

 Gwen has more than 25 years of leadership experience in the nonprofit sector.
 Her career encompasses major programmatic, management, and executive leadership roles and is marked both by her encyclopedic knowledge of the history and practice of philanthropy and her hands-on experience managing major foundation initiatives and functions.
 Gwen joined Arabella after managing her own firm, Walden Philanthropy Advisors, Inc., for four years.
 Prior to that, she held executive leadership assignments at the J. Paul Getty Trust and the California Endowment.

-Gwen has received national recognition for her numerous articles on current issues in philanthropy, and has written for all of the major trade publications, including Foundation News & Commentary, The Chronicle of Philanthropy, and Nonprofit & Voluntary Sector Quarterly, as well as in special editions of the annual State of Philanthropy and New Directions for Philanthropic Fundraising.
-Gwen has a BA from The George Washington University and an MA from The Johns Hopkins University.
+Gwen has received national recognition for her numerous articles on current issues in philanthropy.
+She has written for all of the major trade publications, including Foundation News & Commentary, the Chronicle of Philanthropy, and Nonprofit & Voluntary Sector Quarterly, as well as in special editions of the annual State of Philanthropy and New Directions for Philanthropic Fundraising.

 Follow Gwen on Twitter.

 Check out some of Gwen’s big ideas on Arabella’s Greater Good blog.